Search

 bin\release\loader.exe -hsn -hip i.e. bin\release\loader.exe -hsn "Templar's Clan" -hip "127.63.15.7"

-you will need to run this command from the Edge of Chaos installation directory.
+You will need to run this command from the Edge of Chaos installation directory.

 Open up the file flux.ini and change the values according to this: